Careers + Internships

 If I am an international student, do I still qualify to be an intern?

-Yes, many international students participate in the Internship Program.
+Many international students participate in the Internship Program.
 All interns are expected to be proficient in speaking, reading and writing the English language (but you do not need to submit your TOEFL scores).
 We are unable to sponsor J1 visas.
 The Dalí is also unable to assist with housing accommodations or fees associated with visa applications.
+Those applying to our paid internship program must provide proof of eligibility to work in the United States.

 When do internships take place?